raster/PDF-to-PNGs/README.md

 # PDF to PNGs

-A macOS Automator app &amp; workflow for converting a PDF with to 300dpi PNG files.
+A macOS Automator app &amp; workflow for converting the pages of a PDF to 300dpi PNG files.

 This is handy for when you have a multi-page PDF file and you need PNG files for some other purpose.